gesellix/gradle-debian-plugin/README.md

 ## Usage

 Your Gradle build needs to be configured as shown below.
-Some properties in `debPkgPlugin{ ... }` are optional, but I still need to finish tests and other aspects before writing a complete documentation.
+Some properties in `debian{ ... }` are optional, but I still need to finish tests and other aspects before writing a complete documentation.
- Please keep in mind that even the extension name `debPkgPlugin` might change... quite dramatic.

 Looking at the tests in the source repository you can find similar examples and you'll see that I had the goal to package a Tomcat compatible webapp.
 Apart from that, it's really up to you what